seancorfield/logging4j2/README.md

 The underlying context for log4j2 is thread-local by default. `with-log-context` uses a dynamic var to shadow the context map so that if you use `with-log-context` inside a thread, the dynamic context of the parent thread will be merged in (but the log4j2 context for that new thread will be empty otherwise).
+If you're passing functions between threads, you may need to use `bound-fn` or `bound-fn*` in order to convey the dynamic context into the new thread.

 `with-log-tag` does not use a dynamic var and so the context is not inherited from the parent thread, for calls within the new thread.